 Proposal SUA.2: South of Alcester Road Where it is to be delivered South of Alcester Road, west of Wildmoor roundabout Approx. 20 hectares (gross) What is to be delivered Employment uses comprising: (i) Class B1(a) office and Class B1(b) research and development uses, although scope for B1(c) light industry will be considered (ii) Relocation of businesses from the Canal Quarter Regeneration Zone During the plan period up to 10 hectares will be released, plus additional land to correspond with the area taken up by businesses relocating from the Regeneration Zone.
-When it is to be delivered Phases 2 - 4 (2016/17 - 2030/31) How it is to be delivered Private sector Specific requirements vehicle access directly off Wildmoor Roundabout or proposed Western Relief Road improvements to Wildmoor Roundabout as required by Highways Agency provision for improvements to A46 adjacent to the site as required by Highways Agency extensive landscaping within the site and on southern and western boundaries appropriate treatment and management of mature hedgerows along road frontages protect and enhance ecological features frequent bus service into the development
+When it is to be delivered Phases 2 - 4 (2016/17 - 2030/31) How it is to be delivered Private sector vehicle access directly off Wildmoor Roundabout or proposed Western Relief Road improvemente to Wildmoor Roundabout on required but improvements to Wildmoor Roundabout as required by Highways Agency provision for improvements to A46 adjacent to the site as required by Highways Agency extensive landscaping within the site and on southern and western boundaries appropriate treatment and management of mature hedgerows along road frontages protect and enhance ecological features frequent bus service into the development • de-culvert the watercourse through the site and restore a natural sinuous channel

-Proposal SUA.3: East of Birmingham Road Where it is to be delivered East of Birmingham Road, north of A46, Bishopton Approx. 15 hectares (gross) What is to be delivered Employment and commercial uses relocating from the Canal

-Quarter Regeneration Zone on a minimum of 9 hectares, together with uses that will help to facilitate the relocation process.
+Proposal SUA.3: East of Birmingham Road Where it is to be delivered East of Birmingham Road, north of A46, Bishopton Approx. 15 hectares (gross) What is to be delivered Employment and commercial uses relocating from the Canal Quarter Regeneration Zone on a minimum of 9 hectares, together with uses that will help to facilitate the relocation process.
 When it is to be delivered Phases 2 - 4 (2016/17 - 2030/31) How it is to be delivered Private sector Specific requirements vehicle access off Birmingham Road only improvements to Bishopton Roundabout as required by Highways Agency, incorporating pedestrian and cycle facilities extensive landscaping within the site and along northern and eastern boundaries appropriate treatment and management of the mature hedgerows along the road frontages protect and enhance ecological features redevelopment of buildings known as Langley Farm frequent bus service into the development